ska-sa/katgpucbf/misc/xbgpu/README.md

 This repository implements a GPU-based XB-Engine for the MeerKAT Extension Project.

-This repo makes use of the [SPEAD2](https://spead2.readthedocs.io/en/latest/index.html) library for high performance networking.
+This repo makes use of the [SPEAD2](https://spead2.readthedocs.io/en/latest/index.html) library for high-performance networking.
 SPEAD2 is designed to send and recieve multicast UDP data that conforms to the SPEAD protocol.
 More information can be found [here](src/README.md).
 With the correct configuration, this engine is able to receive packets at high data rates without dropping any.

-Nvidia Tensor cores have been used to greatly accelerate the correlation algorithm.
+Nvidia Tensor Cores have been used to greatly accelerate the correlation algorithm.

-The SARAO [katsdpsigproc](https://katsdpsigproc.readthedocs.io/) package has been used to implement the GPU side processing.
+The SARAO [katsdpsigproc](https://katsdpsigproc.readthedocs.io/) package has been used to implement the GPU-side processing.
 This wraps both OpenCL and CUDA allowing for generic operations to be defined that can operate in both CUDA and OpenCL.
 Currently all kernels have been written in CUDA.
-Additionally in order to make use of Tensor cores, CUDA needs to be used.
+Additionally in order to make use of Tensor Cores, CUDA needs to be used.
 Due to these reasons, the framework only compiles things down to CUDA, not OpenCL.

 Both katsdpsigproc and SPEAD2 are compatible with [asyncio](https://docs.python.org/3/library/asyncio.html).
 This